 - Reinforcing that a person is not alone

-Envision’s groups are open to all women 18 years of age and over.
+Envision’s groups are open to all individuals over the age of 18 years.
 Groups usually run weekly for two hours, for eight to ten consecutive weeks.
-Enrolment is usually limited to twelve women.
+Enrollment is usually limited.
 Members must have some form of individual or group therapy prior to admission to this group.

 Anyone interested in participating in one of Envision’s groups can call the office and book an appointment to speak to a counsellor.
 Group members must have had individual counselling at Envision or another agency prior to joining one of Envision’s groups.
 At that appointment the counsellor will discuss Envision’s groups and fill out a group questionnaire.